Canon de 100 mm Modèle 1891

 The Canon de 100 mm Modèle 1891 was a French naval gun developed in the late 1800s that armed a variety of warships before World War I and during World War II.
 In addition to its naval role it was also deployed as coastal artillery.

 History

-The Canon de 100 mm Modèle 1891 was French naval gun designed by the French designer Gustave Canet and produced at Schneider et Cie of Le Creusot in 1889.
+The Canon de 100 mm Modèle 1891 was a French naval gun designed by the French designer Gustave Canet and produced at Schneider et Cie of Le Creusot in 1889.
 Five models of varying length were produced: Modèle 1891, Modèle 1892, Modèle 1893, Modèle 1895 and Modèle 1897.
 At some point in the guns development there was a switch from Separate loading QF ammunition to Fixed QF ammunition.
 However the dimensions of the guns and their performance stayed largely the same.

 Construction

 The Modèle 1891 was constructed of an A tube, with a Canet screw breech which screwed onto the A tube.
 There was also a jacket and three layers of reinforcing hoops which all screwed into the breech.